Pwd9000-ML/blog-devto/posts/2023/GitHub-Opensource-Contribute/GitHub-Opensource-Contribute.md

 **The guidelines may contain:**

-1. **Code of Conduct:** This outlines the expectations for participation in the community, as well as the consequences for unacceptable behavior.
+1. **Code of Conduct:** This outlines the expectations for participation in the community, as well as the consequences for unacceptable behaviour.

 2. **What to Contribute:** Most projects clarify what they expect from contributors, be it bug reports, feature requests, or code improvements.